 The Board of Trustees has been participating in a variety of training programs for Board development, new member orientation, and study sessions in order to further understand the governance process.
 Since 2013, Board of Trustees members have participated in many training sessions sponsored by the various entities, including Board study sessions with outside consultants.
-Examples of training include regional, state, and national events on career technical education, accreditation, dual enrollment, and Board development.
+Examples of training include regional, state, and national events on Career Technical Education, Accreditation, Dual Enrollment, and Board Development.

 BP 2740 Trustee Professional Development stipulates that Board Trustees are committed to their ongoing development as Board members and Trustees.
 Trustees are committed to active participation in continuous, measurable, sustainable improvement in Board performance through professional development and self-evaluation.
 The professional development program also includes new member orientation.
 BP 2210 Officers mandates one-year terms for officers.
 Officers are elected every year from among all Board members.
 BP 2100 Board Elections mandates four-year terms for Trustees.
 Elections are held every two years in even-numbered years.
+Terms of Trustees are staggered so that one half of the Trustees are elected at each Trustee election.
 The Trustees held a facilitated retreat fall 2015, to improve communication and define Board responsibilities.